topthreat/PS_Audition_ReversePShellLab/readme.md

 ![image](https://user-images.githubusercontent.com/20422508/228391620-ea211d81-ba5e-4562-9d73-b6a7bc6e6a01.png)

 ### Taking Control 💪
+Once the connection has been established you will be able to type many different operating system commands.
+Keep in mind that you will be limited to the same access as the user that has initiated the reverseshell.
 - On the Host 🏠 system, watch as the connection is established.
 - Now, you can type commands into the Host's 🏠 command prompt, and watch as they are executed on the Target 🎯 system.
 - Try some commands such as `dir`, `whoami` or `ipconfig`